Koh — 45 commands.

 Show working-tree changes versus the current HEAD.
 Lists new files (+), modified files (~), and deleted files (-). --json outputs a JSON object with lane, head_id, dirty, modified, added, and deleted fields — no ANSI codes, no pagination.

-Produce a unified diff between two saves.
+Produce a unified diff versus the current HEAD, a specific save, or two explicit saves.
 Pipes colorized output through $PAGER on a TTY; prints directly when piped. --json outputs a JSON object with a files array and a diff field.

 Diffs between the earliest and latest saves of the most recent named session on the current lane. last is a keyword that resolves to the most recent session name.